 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links at no additional cost to you.

 Although cats often enjoy being petted, if it’s done for too long and overstimulates them or if the area is sensitive due to arthritis, they will give warning signals, and if not heeded biting may be the end result.
 Cats are very sensitive to touch, and so it doesn’t take too long for them to become overstimulated.

-Sometimes, there are certain areas of the body a cat doesn’t like to have petted.
+Sometimes, the reason why cats bite is associated with certain areas of the body a cat doesn’t like to have petted.
 For example, a cat may be fine being petted on the head, but not enjoy being petted on her back.
 Think of it like this, if you are ticklish in a certain spot on your body, and someone touches the spot, it doesn’t feel good and you will ask the person to stop.
 If that person continues, don’t you usually take measures to end the tickling?
 The same concept applies for cats.

 A cat will give warning signs that she’s not enjoying the touch.
 Usually it will be sharp flicks of the tail or ears going back.
 Watch for these signs, and if you see them, stop petting the cat for a few minutes to give her a chance to relax.

 Often, cat guardians will use their hands or fingers to play with their cat.
 If this becomes a habit, the cat will come to equate hands and/or fingers will toys and bite them as they would a toy.
 Rather than use your hands as playthings, redirect your cat to interactive toys so they learn what is appropriate for play.
 Wand toys are recommended rather than any type of toy you might hold in your hand.
 Cats get pretty excited when playing, and if you’re holding a toy and she accidentally bites your hand when trying to grab the toy, she may not understand that biting your hand was wrong.
 Using the wand toy takes that confusion factor out of the picture.